 Collingwood Ingram 1880-1981

 Collingwood Ingram’s life spanned 100 years.
 He was brought up in privilege and benefited from family money all his life.
-He made full use of his good fortune, devoting much of his first forty years to the study of birds and the last sixty to the collection, breeding and growing of garden plants, especially Japanese cherries.
+He made full use of his good fortune, devoting much of his first forty years to the study of birds and then a quarter of a century collection, breeding and growing of garden plants, especially Japanese cherries.
 In both ornithology and horticulture he was amongst the finest in the country.
 As well as loving the beauty of natural world, he also shot and hunted, a combination quite common in his time.

 In his teens Collingwood Ingram kept diaries, illustrated with sketches.